 Afghanistan is proving to be a different type of war from that fought in Iraq.
 Afghanistan is a large, sparsely populated country with few cities, roads and railways, but it must be thoroughly patrolled and its hot spots must be monitored.
 “From the ISR [intelligence, surveillance, reconnaissance] perspective, the need is just for more,” says Maj.
 Gen. Tom Andersen, Air Combat Command’s director of requirements (A8).
 “We talk about wide-area surveillance, hyper-spectral and GMTI ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Technologies Improve ISR In Afghanistan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Technologies Improve ISR In Afghanistan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.